 As husband and wife you may have held separate assets, combined everything, or a mixture of both.
 Let us help you make a clean break from the past and free up cash to enjoy the next part of your life’s journey.

 If you are a couple who are joint owners of a property, you both need to agree to sell in order for the sale to go ahead.
 Otherwise, if the relationship is not on speaking terms, you may have to apply for a court order to sell the jointly owned property.

 Sole homeowners: Protecting your property after separation

-If you are the sole owner of the property, you can sell the property however, please make sure you have legal advice regarding splitting up of assets before you sell.
+If you are the sole owner of the property, you can sell the property.
+Please make sure you have legal advice regarding splitting up of assets before you sell.

 - Unmarried sole owners: For those who are unmarried with sole ownership, selling the property enables you to pay debts, settle any secured loans and IVAs or simply share the proceeds with your ex-partner.

-- Cohabiting couples: Couples who live together are not dealt with in the same way under UK Law as married couples, but the aim is to compensate the non-homeowner for their contribution to the mortgage, household bills and substantial home improvements for the years you were living together.
+- Cohabiting couples: Couples who live together are not dealt with in the same way under UK Law as married couples.
+The aim is to compensate the non-homeowner for their contribution to the mortgage, household bills and substantial home improvements for the years you were living together.

 - Relationship status: Regardless of whether you were just dating, in a ‘complicated’ situation or engaged, you must still consider all the valid financial facts and points of law, since property ownership can be a complex minefield of who did what, when, how, and who paid for what.

-Whether you’re newly single or enjoying a blossoming relationship, we can provide confidential and impartial advice to help you recognise the pitfalls when dissolving assets, avoid huge fees and legal costs, or to be just that little bit more informed than your ex.
+Whether you’re newly single or enjoying a blossoming relationship, we can provide confidential and impartial advice to help you recognise the pitfalls when dissolving assets, avoid huge fees and legal costs.

 Stress-free and transparent.